EU election: Europeans head to the polls across the continent | DW | 25.05.2019

 Polling stations in 21 EU states are set to open — seven states have already voted.
 Once the ballots are counted, the new EU Parliament is expected to drift slightly to the right, as Bernd Riegert reports from Brussels.

-Polling stations will open their doors in 21 member countries on Sunday, including the largest EU states — Germany, France, Italy, Spain and Poland.
+Polling stations will open their doors in 21 member countries on Sunday, including the major EU states of Germany, France, Italy, Spain and Poland.
 These five together send almost half of all MEPs to the European Parliament: 348 out of a total 751.

 Voting in the world's only international parliament began on Thursday with the Netherlands and the UK, followed by Ireland and the Czech Republic on Friday and Latvia, Malta and Slovakia on Saturday.
 A total of 420 million citizens are eligible to cast their ballot.
 Election researchers expect the low turnout of the previous vote in 2014, which was only 43%, could rise slightly this time around.